streamlab/starting-point/CALENDAR.md

     - Write and post an update on the current plan
   - Story Team:
     - Write and post an update on your progress so far
+  - Document Team:
+    - Make the bottle insert!
+  - All:
+      How do we sink this bottle?

 ## September 21 - Test deployment day!